ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 _(2) Alchemy's hosted Optimism nodes_

 Alchemy hosts our public API because of its data accuracy, reliability, and scalability.
 It counts companies like OpenSea, dYdX, and Facebook among its customers.
 Its API takes only a few lines of codes to get up and running.
+Alchemy isn't just a node provider, but also a developer platform and API provider.

 ### Alchemy's Supported Networks